Malthemester/CoppermindScraper/README.md

 # CoppermindScraper

-A visitation of the copperminde wiki
+A visualisation of the copperminde wiki

 https://malthemester.github.io/CoppermindScraper/